-Creating and Sequencing Effective Writing Assignments
+Developing and Teaching Effective Multimodal Writing Assignments

-Writing Recommendation Letters
+Writing Recommendation Letters for Students

 Do you feel unprepared when asked to write letters of recommendation for your students?
 Are you uncertain about how much to say, how many details to include, or what tone to take?
 In this workshop, we’ll look at a sample of letters and we’ll offer advice about writing letters that are honest and effective.